 Other Important Steps to Fight a Head Lice Infestation

-Since head lice can survive for a short time on bedding, clothes or in carpet, it is also important to treat the home for lice as well.
+Since head lice can survive for a short time on bedding, clothes, or carpet, it is also important to treat the home for lice as well.
 These are the steps we took that prevented another infestation:

 - I started by spraying and saturating all of the children’s hair with the saline lice spray and letting it dry.
 This was in the afternoon, so we left the spray on overnight while they slept.